 Ready Use Lockers

-What I haven’t seen in other forts of similar construction are lockers that appear to have been accessed from inside the magazine that would also have been at gun level.
-Ordinarily ammunition was raised to the surface by means of a shell lift directly from the magazine to a hatch by each gun.
+What I haven’t seen in other forts of similar construction are lockers that appear to have been accessed from inside the magazine that would also have been at the gun level.
+Ordinarily, ammunition was raised to the surface by means of a shell lift directly from the magazine to a hatch by each gun.
 At Kilroot, these small annex rooms are at a split level joining the magazines to the gun level above.
 It’s possible that ammunition was passed through an issue hatch to this level, before being placed into the lockers for access by the gun crew.

-The battery was equipped with twin 6 inch Breech Loading (BL) Mark VII guns in barbettes.
+The battery was equipped with twin 6-inch Breech Loading (BL) Mark VII guns in barbettes.
 Capable of firing a 45 kg high explosive shell up to a distance of up to over 14 km, these two guns could provide an impressive 16 rounds a minute between them.
 Neither, however, were ever fired in anger, but the crew would most likely have undertaken regular practices.

 A fascinating British WW2 training video is online courtesy of the Australian War Memorial.
-This 20 minute video gives us a great insight into the operation preparation and workings of a 6 inch coastal artillery battery.
+This 20-minute video gives us a great insight into the operation preparation and workings of a 6-inch coastal artillery battery.

 The two gun positions at Kilroot have since been removed, as have the two flanking infantry blockhouses, and the earth banks to the front have also been dug away, exposing the front of the fort structure and helpfully giving an insight into construction.
 It appears that all the ancillary fort buildings remain and are still in daily use, and a large proportion of the original internal boundary wall exists.
 Kilroot shares a number of features with Grey Point fort but does not appear to have seen the further developments that Grey Point saw.